cjudge1966/BlockPuzzle/README.md

 As always, I include a lot of comments because I sincerely hope that this can be instructional for someone.

-Running "BlockPuzzle.exe ?" produces usage statement including bat values for the available methods.
+Running "BlockPuzzle.exe ?" produces usage statement including bit values for the available methods.
 Example, "BlockPuzzle.exe 27 5 9" calculates the answer for a 27 by 5 wall using methods 1 and 8.